Looking for a place to rent? Got a good place, and looking to share? Check out our rental listings (submitted by the public) or post your own.

 Portland is one of the fastest growing cities in the country.
 Named often in national rankings as one of the most livable cities in the U.S., it is a wonderful place to go to law school.
 We are the only law school in the Portland metropolitan area so our students have a myriad of opportunities for clerking experience while in school.
 When not studying, students can enjoy the city itself or, in a little over an hour, get away to the coast or skiing on Mt.
 Hood.

 Most students come in late July or early August.
-If you don’t have a place before arrival, we recommend coming at least two weeks before Orientation (August 9, 2019).
-By arriving two weeks early, you should have time to find housing, get utilities set up, explore the area, or participate in our Summer Institute program.
+If you don’t have a place before arrival, we recommend coming at least two weeks before Orientation (August 14, 2020).
+By arriving two weeks early, you should have time to find housing, get utilities set up, explore the area, or participate in our Summer Institute program (tentatively scheduled for Aug.
+3-13, 2020).

 Most students live within a three-mile radius of the law school.
 The campus is located in a suburban setting in southwest Portland.
 There are apartments and houses to rent in the area as well as some campus-owned housing specifically for law students.
 The school operates free shuttles to take students downtown to connect to the public transportation hub.
 Additional information regarding shuttles is included in the transportation section of this website.

-Housing Listings - housing ads are often provided to the law school by the general public.
+Housing Listings - This page is password-protected.
+As an admitted student, you will receive a password to this page separately.
+The housing listings are provided to the law school by the general public.
 This site is one of the best places to find housing in Portland.
 NOTE: Most rentals available in August will be posted starting in May.
 Most students will not begin posting roommate postings until May or later as well.
 If you find someone compatible with you, get in touch and go from there!
-Another way to meet future roommates is by looking on our housing listings for shared housing, by attending Orientation functions during the summer, or through the Class of 2022 Facebook group.
+Another way to meet future roommates is by looking on our housing listings for shared housing, by attending Orientation functions during the summer, or through the Class of 2023 Facebook group.

 Campus-owned houses - rooms are available specifically to law students.
 Houses are within easy walking distance to the law school and are rented by the room.
 For questions about campus-owned houses contact Ann Marie with Tangent Property Management at 503-594-2101 or firstname.lastname@example.org.
 Website: http://www.tangentpm.com/rental_listings